Observation Posts

 fragments.

-In the walls of the observation post are fitted embrasures.
-These
+In the walls of the observation post are fitted

-polycarbonate panels.
+with sliding polycarbonate panels.

-with lesser protection, from the "safe side", though this
+a steel door with lesser protection, from the "safe side", though this

-may be protected by cover from view
+may be protected by cover

-screens and/or rocket screens,
+from view screens and/or rocket

-built on a Defence-Structures tower.
-Access is
+it should be built on a Defence-Structures

-need protection of rocket screens
+of the tower need protection of rocket

-view screens around the access ladder or stair.
+around the access ladder or stair.

-The rocket screen in front of the embrasure may need drop-gates
+The rocket screen in front of the embrasure may

-to allow improved view but rapid closure.
+need drop-gates to allow improved view but rapid closure.

 Ground level observation post